microsoftgraph/microsoft-graph-docs/api-reference/beta/api/directoryrole_delete_member.md

 ## Request body

-In the request body, supply a JSON representation of [directoryObject](../resources/directoryobject.md) object.
+Do not supply a request body for this method.

 ## Response